taskcluster/taskcluster-docs/src/manual/vcs/github.md

 ### A note on testing

-TaskCluster GitHub will *not* use `.taskcluster.yml` files from pull requests.
+TaskCluster GitHub *will* use `.taskcluster.yml` files from pull requests.
+However, TaskCluster will not run any tasks that are not from a collaborator on a repo or a member of an organization.
+This is currently in-flux and subject to change.
-To test `.taskcluster.yml` changes create a new branch on the master/base repository and open pull requests against it or make pushes to it (depending on the events you have enabled).

 ### Who Can Trigger Jobs?